Guiforge/t4/Subject/subject.md

 > When the download link expires or the number of downloads is 0, the file is removed from the server

 8. If there is a problem with the transfer (corruption of the file's content), the platform must control the file's integrity (client side)
-> If corruption is detected, the client cancels the ongoing download and shows an error message
+> If corruption is detected, the client app cancels the ongoing download and shows an error message
 ![error notification](./images/corrupt.png)

 9. The owner* can view his file(s).
 For each file, show number of downloads left and link's expiry date